INSIGHT Health Staff

 - Desire to Think: Valued staff show their orientation toward the thoughtful engagement of problems.
 The desire to think is valued by employers who expect all employees to contribute constructively to the resolution of customer and workplace problems.
 Higher scores indicate that someone sees the value of thinking things through before making decisions, which is particularly essential in roles in which one is responsible for managing change, product development or competitive threat.

-- Workplace Safety Awareness: This scale addresses diligence and concern for personal safety as well as that of coworkers.
+- Workplace Safety: This scale addresses diligence and concern for personal safety as well as that of coworkers.
 Higher scores indicate due regard for the value of workplace safety rules and precautions, rather than cutting corners and taking unnecessary risks.
 Due concern for workplace safety and job quality is important for the welfare and productivity of workers and co-workers.

 - Workplace Tolerance: This metric addresses respect for diversity in the workplace, including respect for varied perspectives and alternative opinions and solutions.
 Higher scores indicate respect for people independent of such factors as age, gender, and sexual orientation.
 Tolerance is valuable in all settings, but most important when functions require interaction with clients, customers, suppliers, colleagues, or coworkers from broadly diverse demographic backgrounds.